eiancarter/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    Using sessions allows a server to store information about a client so that the user experience is better, for example, not having to re-login for every request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    Bcrypt hashes the passwords in the database so that even if a db is compromised, without the password it would still take a long time to decode it.

 - [ ] What does bcrypt do to slow down attackers?
+    It goes through multiple rounds of hashing

 - [ ] What are the three parts of the JSON Web Token?
+    The header, the payload(body), and signature

 ## Minimum Viable Product